National Oceanic and Atmospheric Administration (NOAA).

 FOR FURTHER INFORMATION CONTACT:

-Requests for additional information or copies of the information collection instrument and instructions should be directed to Patsy A. Bearden, 907-586-7008 or email@example.com.End Further Info End Preamble Start Supplemental Information
+Requests for additional information or copies of the information collection instrument and instructions should be directed to Patsy A. Bearden at 907-586-7228, or at firstname.lastname@example.org.End Further Info End Preamble Start Supplemental Information

-The American Fisheries Act (AFA) was signed into law in October of 1998.
-The AFA established an allocation program for the pollock fishery of the Bering Sea and Aleutian Islands Management Area (BSAI).
-The purposes of the AFA were to tighten U.S. ownership standards that had been exploited under the Anti-reflagging Act, to provide Alaska's BSAI pollock fleet the opportunity to conduct their fishery in a more rational manner, and to protect non-AFA participants in other fisheries.
+The American Fisheries Act (AFA) established an allocation program for the pollock fishery of the Bering Sea and Aleutian Islands Management Area (BSAI) which imposed major structural changes on the BSAI pollock fishery.
+The AFA provides the BSAI pollock fleet the opportunity to conduct their fishery in a more rational manner, while protecting non-AFA participants in the other fisheries.
+The AFA also affected the management of other groundfish, crab, and scallop fisheries off Alaska.

 II.
 Method of Collection